 The capacitor will be located close to the blower motor since it is there to help the blower motor run and have wires coming from it.

-Capacitors are rated by the voltage 120 volt, 220 volts, and the Micro Farads.
+HVAC capacitors are rated by the voltage and the Micro Farads.

 Micro Farads are usually abbreviated “uf” and sometimes “MFD”.